How to find great cheap domains

 Uncomplicated word

-Discover a word you like that's simple and can match your business and client's request.
-Don't limit yourself too much, but also don't go too wide.
-If you have a writing studio, you could look up for "SEO", "writing" or "content".
-You can find synonyms with https://www.thesaurus.com/browse/synonym.
+Look for a word you like that's simple and matches your business and client's request.
+Don't limit yourself, but also don't go too wide.
+You could look up "SEO," "writing," or "content" if you have a writing studio.
+You can find all sorts of available synonyms on Google or with the help of a thesaurus.

 Brainstorm to find a word that suits your business

-• If possible, your domain should somehow reflect what your niche, service or product is about.
+• your domain should somehow reflect what your niche, service, or product is about.
 The only exception is when your brand is already established.

 • An excellent domain name should be unique and not easily confused with another company (to avoid infringement).